palantirnet/federated-search-demo/README.md

    - [http://d8-1.fs-demo.local](http://d8-1.fs-demo.local)
    - [http://d8-2.fs-demo.local](http://d8-2.fs-demo.local)
    - [http://d8-3.fs-demo.local](http://d8-3.fs-demo.local)
-   - These sites are for future use, as Domain support has not yet been ported to D8.
 8. Visit your D7 site at [http://d7.fs-demo.local](http://d7.fs-demo.local)
 9. Visit your D7 (domain access) site at:
    - [http://d7-1.fs-demo.local](http://d7-1.fs-demo.local)
    - [http://d7-2.fs-demo.local](http://d7-2.fs-demo.local)
    - [http://d7-3.fs-demo.local](http://d7-3.fs-demo.local)
-   - These sites are fully supported for Domain.
 10. View the Solr index at [http://federated-search-demo.local:8983/solr/#/drupal8/query](http://federated-search-demo.local:8983/solr/#/drupal8/query).

 You can log in to any of the Drupal sites at `/user` with `admin/admin`.